stendahls/fe-lia-2025/readme.md

 What matters is how you write your code and structure it.

-### Goals
+### Goals and tips

-* Do our start page first.
+- Do our start page first.
-* Prefer to do a little bit of everything; HTML, JS, CSS, etc.
+- Prefer to do a little bit of everything; HTML, JS, CSS, etc.
-* Split the code into components and att structure where the repo needs.
+- Split the code into components and att structure where the repo needs.
-* Write and add structure so that it would be easy for another person to take over your work.
+- Write and add structure so that it would be easy for another person to take over your work.
-* Make commits in Git with commit messages.
+- Make commits in Git with commit messages.
-* Stuff should work in major browsers and both on desktop and mobile.
+- Stuff should work in major browsers and both on desktop and mobile.
-* Hard code everything.
+- Hard code everything.
-* Copy content from our pages.
+- Copy content from our pages.
-* Please feel free to copy code from our pages as well, however code in the repo should be used, easy to read, and make sense.
+- Please feel free to copy code from our pages as well, however code in the repo should be used, easy to read, and make sense.
+- We have created a component for you to help you start out, the Navbar component.
+It shows you how to structure a component and also how to use it in the app.
+You dont _have to_ use the premade component, but if you do, note that the component is not finished, so it's up to you to make it work properly!
+There is also some weird CSS in it, see if you can find it and fix it!

 ### Do not

-* Do not get stuck on polishing.
+- Do not get stuck on polishing.
-* Do not get stuck on tooling, ops or deployment.
+- Do not get stuck on tooling, ops or deployment.